 Framagraphic is pleased to offer appointments for customers, in addition to drop-in service.
-Feel free to book a design consultation if you have a large number of pieces to be framed, a specialty item, or simply wish to set a time to discuss your framing options.
+Feel free to book a design consultation if you have a large number of pieces to be framed, a speciality item, or simply wish to set a time to discuss your framing options.
 Depending on where your artwork will be hung, and the nature of the artwork, there are different varieties of glazing that can be used to protect the piece.
-Each has a different reflective and UV quality.
+Each has different reflective and UV quality.

 Some of the ideas for framing we would be able to discuss include: Raised float framing, mat options, medal framing, engraved plates, giclee printing and plaque mounting, among others.

 RAISED FLOAT FRAMING

 This is a technique we call a raised float.
 The artwork is mounted on a layer of foam core, raising it up off the background mat.
 This creates depth, as the artwork is able to cast a shadow across the bottom mat.

 While functionally raising the glass away from the surface of the artwork for protection, matting can also significantly enhance a piece by bringing attention to the centre of the frame.
 4-ply mat is the standard grade, however, we also have a number of 8-ply matting to choose from.
 An 8-ply mat is a thicker version, meaning that when cut, the bevelled edge is much deeper.
 When using a single mat, 8-ply sometimes is able to make a stronger impression.

 A double mat is another way of using matting to enhance the framing of a piece.
 Multiple mats involve layering one on top of another.
 By using different coloured mats, you can create the appearance of a fine line around the image, such as the one below.
 The accent colour is often used as a way of picking up one of the colours in the image.
 Alternatively, double matting a piece with two of the same coloured mats can be used to create a stepped look.